manuasir/node-lastfm-scrobblings/README.md

 # node-lastfm-scrobblings

-Backup your LastFM scrobblings and store them in a ready to be Splunked JSON format file.
+Backup your LastFM scrobblings and store them in a friendly JSON format file.

 ### Using the script:

-- No previous configuration needed, just clone this repo and use the binary file in any Linux distribution.
+- No previous configuration needed, just clone this repo and use the binary file on any Linux distribution.
 - Execute the binary file with the following parameters:
     ```
     ./bin/index-linux key=<YOUR-API-KEY> user=<LASTFM-USER> start=<start-page> end=<end-page> grade=<concurrency-grade>